It’s here! The best cake I’ve made in a VERY long time. It’s a blackberry zucchini coffee cake with honey glaze, and you are going to love it.

 5. In a bowl, mix together the brown sugar, granulated sugar, and salt for the streusel.
 Stir in the melted butter until incorporated.
 Add the flour and toss with a fork until combined.
 You should be left with large clumps of a somewhat “wet” streusel.

-6. Top the cake with half the streusel.
+6. Top the cake with the streusel.
 Scatter the remaining blackberries over top.
-Add the rest of the streusel.
 Bake for 35 minutes.
 Cover the pan with aluminum foil and bake for 8 minutes longer, or until just cooked through.

-7. Remove the pan from the oven and let cool for 15 minutes.
+7. Remove the pan from the oven and let cool, uncovered, for 30 minutes.
 Run a butter knife along the edges to loosen the cake.
 Place a cutting board on top of the cake pan.
 Flip the cake out onto the cutting board, and then flip again onto another cutting board or plate so that it is upright.

 8. Immediately drizzle the honey glaze over top while it’s still warm (recipe below).
-Cut the cake into slices and serve warm, at room temperature, or even chilled.
+Cut the cake into slices and serve warm or at room temperature.

 1. Combine the powdered sugar, water, and honey in a small mixing bowl.